Bali Electrical Plug: You Might Need an Adapter?

 Do You Need a Plug Adapter in Bali?

 If you’re traveling to Bali from a country with a different power plug type, a plug adapter is a must-have.
 For instance, travelers from Australia will need a Type I to Type C or Type F adapter to fit Bali’s sockets.
-Similarly, if you’re coming from the UK, you’ll need a Type G to Type C or Type F adapter.
+Similarly, if you’re from the UK, you’ll need a Type G to Type C or Type F adapter.

 Choosing the Right Adapter for Bali